RenderKit/oidn/README.md

 Supported image features, their IDs, and their number of channels.

-The following directory tree demonstates an example root dataset directory (`data`) containing one dataset (`rt_train`) with HDR color and albedo feature images:
+The following directory tree demonstrates an example root dataset directory (`data`) containing one dataset (`rt_train`) with HDR color and albedo feature images: